nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 321
 00:17:51,290 --> 00:17:55,697
-[SPEAKER_02]: So if they do find stuff, then they'll start doing another test.
+[SPEAKER_02]: So if they do find stuff, then they'll start doing other tests.

 322
 00:17:57,297 --> 00:17:58,381